 The snmpnetstat command has several options, including: -a, display socket connections, -i, display all interfaces; -I, display a particular network interface; -o, display summary of interfaces; -n display network address in numeric form; -p, display statistics sorted by networking protocols; -r, show routing tables; and –s, show the by protocol network statistics.
 Just which of these switches your version of Unix supports can be determined from the man pages with the command man snmpnetstat.

 As an example, to obtain the network interfaces on a particular server, you would issue the command # snmpnetstat –i servername public.
 The returned output will give you: the protocol name, Mtu, network address (for 192.168.1.25 this would be simply 192.168.1), the server address (192.168.1.25), Ipkts, Ierrs, Opkts, Oerrs, and Queue – measures of input and output throughput and errors.
-This version of the command looks similar to the
+This version of the command looks similar to the netstat command, but gives you the interface data you needed.

 To get routing data from a Cisco router, you would use the command #snmpnetstat –r cisco-kai3 public.
 What comes back is a four column display of the routing table destinations, their gateways, flags, and their interface type.